 This burden will not be evenly spread around the world, however: “For advanced economies, the share of the workforce that may need to learn new skills and find work in new occupations is much higher: up to one-third of the 2030 workforce in the United States and Germany, and nearly half in Japan.”
 In other words, people living in advanced economies are more likely to need to upskill or change occupations altogether, in less than a decade’s time.

 In a web series for McKinsey, academics and experts shared their views on the future of work, and there was a significant consensus.
 The working model of coming into an office, working eight hours for one company, and getting paid a static wage was beneficial at the end of the Industrial Age.
 Now that we have moved firmly into the Digital Era, that model doesn’t make sense.
-Instead, we will see more freelancers and independent contractors.
+Instead, we will see more freelancers and independent contractors consider public relations recruitment.
 They will have varied jobs that rely on several different skills, and they will work for several different clients or companies at once.
 Tools including augmented reality, virtual conferencing whiteboards, and the like will enable these people to work where they want, so they can live in areas that make more sense for their personal lives.
 Moreover, they may not need to work eight hours a day, five days a week anymore.

 It does mean that workers will need to have a wide portfolio of skills, both in the work they can do and the digital tools they can use.
 That is, this new working model reinforces the idea that workers will have to upskill to keep up with the working world.

 The case for upskilling through virtual learning and adult online education

 “Sometimes the one thing you need for growth is the one thing you are afraid to do.”
 Shannon L. Alder